rnpbr/opennetworking-docs/docs/en/Laboratórios/Monitoramento-Zabbix/index.md

 ### :octicons-goal-16: 1.1 Lab Objective

-The "zabbix-rnp-lab" lab demonstrates the simulation of the connection between two routers representing the interconnection between BA and ES in the RNP backbone, using Containerlab.
+The "zabbix-rnp-lab" laboratory demonstrates the simulation of the connection between two routers representing the interconnection between BA and ES in the RNP backbone, using Containerlab.
 Routing between devices is performed using the OSPF protocol, ensuring dynamic route exchange.
 The main focus is to integrate this topology with Zabbix via SNMPv2, enabling real-time monitoring.
-In addition, the lab highlights the automatic discovery of devices on the network.
+In addition, the lab highlights the automatic device discovery functionality in the network.

 ### :material-lan: 1.2 Lab Topology

 [Lab Topology](../../../img/labs_imgs/<Topologia.svg>)

 The topology of this lab consists of two routers interconnected by a point-to-point /31 network, allowing direct communication between them.
-The routers are configured with OSPF to ensure dynamic routing between interfaces.
+The routers are configured with OSPF to ensure dynamic routing between the interfaces.
 Network monitoring is done through an external network called br-lab, where the routers are connected by virtual interfaces.
 Through this configuration, Zabbix is able to monitor network connectivity and performance.

 ---